-$> rpm --checksig mysql-community-server-5.7.44-1.el8.x86_64.rpm MySQL-server-5.7.44-1.el8.x86_64.rpm: digests signatures OK '''
+''' $> rpm --checksig mysql-community-server-8.0.42-1.el8.x86_64.rpm mysql-community-server-8.0.42-1.el8.x86_64.rpm: digests signatures OK '''

 If you are using RPM 4.1 and it complains about (GPG) NOT OK (MISSING KEYS: GPG#3a79bd29), even though you have imported the MySQL public build key into your own GPG keyring, you need to import the key into the RPM keyring first.
 RPM 4.1 no longer uses your personal GPG keyring (or GPG itself).
 Rather, RPM maintains a separate keyring because it is a system-wide application and a user's GPG public keyring is a user-specific file.
 To import the MySQL public key into the RPM keyring, first obtain the key, then use rpm -- import to import the key.
 For example: